louislau1129/CoMFLP/README.md

 > The original ASR deep model is exported from the Huggingface website.
 Due to the limited computational resources, we only test `12-layer` and `24-layer` transformers.
 (Note that only `12-layer` example code is given in this repository, and it is easy to extend it to `24-layer` or other number of layers.)

 **We really appreciate if interested people could help using this CoMFLP method to test on much deeper layers under different tasks.
-Due to limited computational resources, we only tested 12-layer with FT**
+Due to the limited computational resources, we only tested 12-layer with fine-tune.**

 ## Referenced repositories